syncfusion-content/javascript-docs/js/Diagram/Connector.md

 ### Endpoint adjustment specific to ports

-**ConnectorPadding** property of a port is used to specify the amount of space needed in pixels between a port and all its connected edges.
+`connectorPadding` property of a port is used to specify the amount of space needed in pixels between a port and all its connected edges.
 The following code examples illustrate how to pad edges connected to a port.

 {% highlight js %}